Apple acquires wireless-charging firm PowerbyProxi

 Dan Riccio, Apple's senior vice president of hardware engineering, called the acquisition a "great addition as Apple works to create a wireless future," according to Stuff.
 "We want to bring truly effortless charging to more places and more customers around the world," he added.

-The New Zealand-based company was founded in 2007 to develop technology that would allow people to charge smartphones and other devices without having to plug them in to a power source.
-One of the company's products is Proxi-Module, a modular wireless power system that can be adapted and integrated into other products.
+New Zealand-based PowerbyProxi was founded in 2007 to develop technology that would let people charge smartphones and other devices without having to plug them in to a power source.
+One of the company's products is Proxi-Module, a modular wireless-power system that can be adapted and integrated into other products.

 The company will remain in Auckland, New Zealand, Apple said in a statement.